8bitmcu/webkiosk/README.md

 Webkiosk
 ========
-This is a quick Chromium-based webkiosk for HTML5 applications
+This is a quick Chromium-based webkiosk for HTML applications

 Install
 -------